openstack-archive/fuel-web/docs/develop/env.rst

-If you are building Fuel from an older branch that does not contain the "prepare-build-env.sh" script, you can follow these steps to prepare your Fuel ISO build environment on Ubuntu 12.04 or newer (excluding newest 14.04):
+If you are building Fuel from an older branch that does not contain the "prepare-build-env.sh" script, you can follow these steps to prepare your Fuel ISO build environment on Ubuntu 14.04:

 #.
 ISO build process requires sudo permissions, allow yourself to run
    commands as root user without request for a password::